Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: Experiments

 Collected frames represent the combined data collected from both robots.
 Paused frames measure the waiting time from Task Sentinel's intervention request to operator response.
 Collection efficiency is calculated by converting the effective frames (collected frames minus paused frames) into a human efficiency ratio, with a maximum of 2.0 for single-operator-dual-robot operation.

-Experimental results demonstrate that despite a low model success rate of 40\%, the system still achieves a collection efficiency of 1.86, which increases progressively with improved policy performance.
+Despite a low model success rate of 40\%, the system still achieves a collection efficiency of 1.86, which increases progressively with improved policy performance.
 This finding establishes that GCENT enhances both data efficiency and quality while substantially reducing human labor costs.
 These results underscore GCENT's potential for scalable multi-robot supervision and establish a foundation for future extensions to fully concurrent single-operator-N-robot deployments through systematic optimization.